AdventHealth Carrollwood: 2009-2019

 In 2009, an expansion and renovation project began at University Community-Carrollwood.
 In the summer of 2010, phase one of construction was finished at the hospitals medical arts tower for $12.3 million.
-Three operating rooms were added to the second story increasing the number to nine.
-The third story was increased in size to 12,000-square-foot by renovating offices for a twenty-three intensive care unit and a progressive care unit.
+Three operating theaters were added to the second story increasing the number to nine.
+The third story was increased in size to 12000 sqfoot by renovating offices for a twenty-three intensive care unit and a progressive care unit.

 On September 1, 2010, University Community Hospital-Carrollwood became part of Adventist Health System.
 This happened after University Community Health merged with Adventist Health System.

 In late September 2011, University Community Hospital-Carrollwood was rebranded to Florida Hospital Carrollwood.

 In early January 2012, Stevens Construction started renovations at the hospital with the radiology department.
 In late June 2013, construction workers finished renovating the fifth floor of Florida Hospital Carrollwood, and the hospital's surgical care unit with twenty-five private rooms opened in July on the newly renovated fifth floor.

-In 2015, construction workers began to expand the surgical tower by 45,200-square-foot, and renovated the older 51,000-square-foot space.
+In 2015, construction workers began to expand the surgical tower by 45200 sqfoot, and renovated the older 51000 sqfoot space.
 The tower was finished in January 2017 for $71 million.

 In early April 2018, a $17.5 million expansion of the emergency department began at Florida Hospital Carrollwood.
 The expanded Patel emergency department opened on December 19.
 It was named after Kiran C Patel who donated $5 million to the hospital.

 On January 2, 2019, Florida Hospital Carrollwood rebranded to AdventHealth Carrollwood.